 Ubuntu Linux Installation

-- Extract and place udev rules in udev/rules.d folder (this is /etc/udev/rules.d/ under ubuntu)
+- Place udev rules in udev/rules.d folder (this is /etc/udev/rules.d/ under ubuntu)

 - Plug in TrueRNG USB Hardware RNG

 - Verify /dev/TrueRNG device appears by typing

 Installing rng-tools on Ubuntu (optional)

 - Install rng-tools using apt-get (ubuntu) or yum (redhat)

 - Modify /etc/default/rng-tools (ubuntu) or /etc/whatever (RedHat) and make sure the HWRNGDEVICE points to /dev/hwrng (eg. HRNGDEVICE=/dev/TrueRNG)